 Please refer to Note 8 for more details on property, plant and equipment under pledge.

-Part of the property, plant and equipment were held temporarily under third parties' names because of regulatory requirements.
+Part of the lands were held temporarily under third parties' names because of regulatory requirements.
 The relevant security procedures have been fully implemented.

 (10) Investment property